gerardocipriano/prenotiamo/README.md

 - [ ] Display username in the top of the page
 - [ ] Back to top button
 - [ ] Push notification to all logged in users when the order is sent to the restaurant
-- [ ] Admin user that can add more entries in the menu
+- [x] Admin user that can add more entries in the menu
-- [ ] Delegated user that can send the order and make order for other users
+- [x] Delegated user that can send the order and make order for other users
 - [x] SMTP function using https://nodemailer.com/
 - [x] Hosting the webserver on Netlify
+- [x] Company entities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>